Overview (latest)

 Prefer: return=representation, resolve_refs

-For the openEHR API, a Resource is an instance object of a specific openEHR class (type) that can be identified, addressed, handled or managed by the service.
-The following are examples of openEHR resources and their types:
+For the openEHR API, a resource is an instance object of a specific openEHR class (type) that can be identified, addressed, handled or managed by the service.
+Examples of openEHR resources include:

-- top-level content structure types, such as COMPOSITION, EHR_STATUS, FOLDER, PARTY, etc.
+- top-level content structure: COMPOSITION, EHR_STATUS, FOLDER, PARTY, etc.

-- version containers, such as VERSIONED_COMPOSITION, VERSIONED_EHR_STATUS, etc. or their containing VERSION
+- versioned entities: VERSIONED_COMPOSITION, VERSIONED_EHR_STATUS, etc. or their contained VERSION instances.

-Types defined by openEHR specification are always capitalized when used in this specification.
-For a list of all available types or a particular type definition please refer to the class index.
+In this specification, types defined by openEHR are always capitalized.
+For a complete list of available types, refer to the class index.

-An important aspect of a RESTful service is to be able to address resources via URIs/URLs using HTTP verbs (methods).
-Each resource has an identifier which is unique within the system for that resource type, usually consisting of at least a globally unique identifier and sometimes associated also with a version identifier.
-Once the resource is persisted by the service, the identifier is assigned and will never change for that resource instance.
+A key aspect of a RESTful service is the ability to address resources via URIs/URLs using HTTP methods.
+Each resource has a unique identifier within the system for its type, typically including a globally unique identifier and, in some cases, a version identifier.
+Once assigned, a resource identifier remains unchanged throughout its lifetime.

 - a